sydalwedaie/odin-project-hashmap/README.md

 8. `values()` returns an **array** containing all the values.
 9. `entries()` returns an **array** that contains each key, value pair.
 Example: [[firstKey, firstValue], [secondKey, secondValue]]

+## How to display a hash map

-I also created some auxiliary methods to help with visualization and testing.
+I created two auxiliary methods and a helper function to help with visualization and testing.

 - `getHashmap()` returns the main array of linked lists.
 This method is used extensively in the test suites to examine the state of hash maps.
 - `print()` returns a string representation of that array and acts as pure eye candy!

-Finally, there's a helper function, `loadSampleHashmap(hashmap)`, that takes a hashmap instance and loads sample data up to the capacity.
-The following is the output of running `getHashmap()` and `print()` on a loaded hash map:
+- `loadSampleHashmap(hashmap)` takes a hashmap instance and loads sample data up to the capacity.

+The following is the minimum code needed to create and load a sample hash map:

 ```js
 const test = HashMap();